schinery/cloudcannon-jekyll-demo/_pages/about-copy.md

 ---

-This is the about page.
+This is the terms page.